*For more information, please refer to the legal citations and/or best practices listed in the gray boxes below each standard.

 The school district should have processes in place to identify and appropriately assist/address individuals who exhibit signs of violent, harmful, or risky behaviors, and/or pose a threat of committing criminal activity.

-The school district, as part of their emergency operations plan, should complete a hazard analysis of all school district facilities, properties and their surrounding communities to identify potential hazards from natural, technological, and human-caused incidents, including violence and property crime.
+The school district, as part of their emergency operations planning, should complete a threat and hazard identification and risk assessment (THIRA) of all school district facilities, properties and their surrounding environment to identify potential hazards from natural, technological, and human-caused incidents, including violence and property crime.

-The school district should utilize the results of the hazard analysis to develop specific mitigation and prevention activities and plans as part of their multi-hazard emergency operations plan.
+The school district should utilize the results of the THIRA to develop specific mitigation and prevention activities and plans as part of their multi-hazard emergency operations plan.

-The school district should train staff and use appropriate partners to systematically perform on going self-assessments/audits, to identify and address safety and security issues and report the results according to current Texas statute.
+The school district, using trained staff and/or appropriate partners, should systematically perform safety and security, self-assessments/audits of facilities, to identify and address safety and security issues and report the results according to current Texas statute.